tyqi11/leetcode/README.md

 # LeetCodeExplanation

-(TO BE COMPLETED)
+This repository shows how I think of the solutions to problems on LeetCode and how I want to explain them to the others(including interviewers).

-How I want to explain to the interviewers when answer LeetCode questions.
+All the solutions are in Java.

 ## Must-Masters